ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 ### Common variables

-Let's define some reusable shell variables which will be used throughout this chapter:
+Let's define some reusable shell variables to use throughout this chapter:

 ```bash
 arch=arm64